 Such concepts, although unrealistic and quite abstract, are still much more graspable than the others because they exist in other stories.
 Put simply, people will find them familiar regardless of whether you’re talking about Harry Potter or another magical tale.

 The same applies to other aspects from the series.
 Namely, if you talk about things such as magic spells, potions, wands, invisibility cloaks, and levitating, your employees will be able to comprehend these much better than if you start by introducing concepts such as Horcruxes, Howlers, or deluminators.
 The latter may sound much more appealing to you, as you know their significance to the overall story, but it may be intimidating for someone who doesn’t even know what the Harry Potter world looks like at all.

-Tip. no 4 Notice how your employees react when you talk to them about Harry Potter.
+Notice how your employees react when you talk to them about Harry Potter.
 Do they look interested in what you have to say?
 Are they intrigued?
 Or are they bored and are just trying to be nice to you?

-Try using the movies “as bait”.
+Try using the Harry Potter movies “as bait”.
 In other words, if someone isn’t quite familiar with Harry Potter, chances are they’ll wish to see how that world looks like visually much more than they’d be willing to read extensively about it and imagine it themselves (except for some hardcore bookworms).

 Tip no. 5

 Now, even if you manage to hook your employees on checking out the Harry Potter series (remember, you’re not forcing them, you’re just planting the seeds) - don’t spoil things.